1.) Enjoy the First Lights of the Season!

 Turn Black Friday into a blue sky Friday, a green trees Friday, a white snow Friday, a Fresh Air Friday.
 Colorado Parks and Wildlife is providing free entry to all state parks in what has become an annual tradition of encouraging Coloradans to get out and give thanks. #FreshAirFridayCO

-This year, Denver Botanic Gardens is also offering a free day on Black Friday during regular Garden hours!
+Denver Botanic Gardens is also offering a free day on Black Friday during regular Garden hours at York Street and Chatfield Farms!
 Online registration is required; reserve your tickets here.

 When you cut down your own live Christmas tree in a national forest, you take an active part in managing our national forests as you celebrate the holiday season!
 A permit is required, so if you can't go on Friday, you can at least begin the process of getting a permit, gathering your supplies, and finding a date on your calendar for a fun family outing!